-ESC is not currently hiring.
-Please check back in the summer when we will be hiring for our fall Salmon Heroes season!
+ESC is currently hiring for our fall Salmon Heroes season!

 The Environmental Science Center (ESC) is a non-profit organization offering experiential environmental education programs at local beaches, streams, forested areas, and in classrooms throughout south King County.
 Our goals are to foster environmental stewardship actions in all participants of our programs, and to offer knowledge and resources for communities to deepen their relationship with their local environment.
 ESC recognizes that many communities in south King County – particularly Black, Indigenous, People of Color, immigrant/refugee, and low-income communities – have been systematically excluded from safe, positive outdoor experiences, and we are striving to change that.
 We aim to remove some of the barriers to these experiences by providing free or low-cost programs, and by working to create a safe and affirming space within our programs and in the broader community.

 We are currently hiring Salmon Naturalists for our fall 2021 Salmon Heroes Program.
 Depending on local restrictions and current health guidelines, naturalists will be teaching both virtually and on-site at field sites and in schools around south King County.
 Program locations include Normandy Park Cove in Burien, the Cedar River at the Renton Community Center, Mill Creek EarthWorks Park in Kent, and Mary Olsen Farm in Auburn.